Effective Date: August 11, 2010

 2.7 Information Technology Security Assessment

-2.7.1 The Center ITSM shall advise and assist the Center SRA and the responsible software development and assurance organizations in the identification and the mitigation or elimination of information technology security risks associated with the release of software considered within the scope and purpose of this NPR.
-A key objective of Center ITSM advice and assistance is to ensure the integrity of NASA information technology systems and to prevent unauthorized access to NASA computing resources.
+2.7.1 The Center CISO shall advise and assist the Center SRA and the responsible software development and assurance organizations in the identification and the mitigation or elimination of information technology security risks associated with the release of software considered within the scope and purpose of this NPR.
+A key objective of Center CISO advice and assistance is to ensure the integrity of NASA information technology systems and to prevent unauthorized access to NASA computing resources.

 2.7.4 The results of the IT security assessment of the software considered for release shall be documented by the software development organization project manager, in accordance with NPD 7120.4, and provided to the Center SRA for use in determining the release of software in accordance with the ITSM guidance.